Can I Eat Expired Isotonic Electrolyte Powder?

 Expert Source

-"According to the FDA, Isotonic Electrolyte Powder should be stored in a cool, dry place away from direct sunlight and moisture, and should be used within the expiration date indicated on the packaging to ensure product safety and efficacy."
+"According to USDA guidelines, Isotonic Electrolyte Powder should be stored in a cool, dry place away from direct sunlight and moisture, and should be used within the expiration date printed on the packaging for optimal safety and quality."

 Fresh Isotonic Electrolyte Powder